Since you found this site, I suppose you are concerned with the amount of plastic in your daily life and its effects on you and/or the environment.

 Whatever it was, you are right to be alarmed.

 Plastic is everywhere and it is dangerous.
-To us, to the environment, to every animal along the food chain.
+To us, to the environment, to every animal on the planet.
 In the last few decades, plastic pollution has grown exponentially to a point where the earth can take no more.
-It has polluted every part of the planet, from the highest mountains to the deepest sea, from the busiest tourist beaches to the most remote, uninhabited islands.
+The material has invaded every part of the earth, from the highest mountains to the deepest sea, from the busiest tourist beaches to the most remote, uninhabited islands.

 For a start, you can help save lives and clean up our future by making a few simple changes.